Did you know that 59% of CFOs in 2018 said analysis and decision-making are the biggest areas that need technology investment?

 When creating a dashboard, it can be tempting to overwhelm the page with lots of different colors, fonts, and graphics.
 However, clean and simple design with limited pops of color and simple data visualizations is all you need to inform and inspire your user.

-Business intelligence dashboards are an effective way to provide business executives with the vital data driving their business.
+Business intelligence leadership dashboards are an effective way to provide business executives with the vital data driving their business.
 A thoughtfully-designed dashboard, based on design principles and best practices will bring context to that data, tell a story, and help the user find meaning and draw conclusions.
-For modern businesses, there is no greater value than a business intelligence dashboard that makes analysis and decision-making easy, and consequently gives the decision-maker a new level of confidence—something we all could use a little more of in our daily work and personal lives.
+For modern businesses, there is no greater value than a business intelligence dashboard design expert that makes analysis and decision-making easy, and consequently gives the decision-maker a new level of confidence—something we all could use a little more of in our daily work and personal lives.